Addressing Social Issues Through Interfaith Engagement

 Interfaith Action is an emerging specialty that demands critical skills and perspectives from beyond the religious and/or theological disciplines in order to be effective in post-secular contexts.
 These contexts point to the increasing presence of religion-based conflict and tension between sacred and secular opinion-formers in the public sphere.

-Our emerging globalized age demands a unique set of human skills and critical perspectives for those who yearn to be effective change-makers in the world.
-The Claremont Core® is an integrated sequence of advanced courses in which change-makers like you will develop human capacities for awareness of self and others, engaging dialogue and collaboration across differences, and effective strategies for organizational and community transformation.
+Our new global era demands a unique set of skills and critical perspectives to be an effective change-maker in the world.
+The Claremont Core® is a sequence of courses in which you develop your capacities for awareness and compassion, engage in dialogue and collaboration across differences, and craft effective strategies for community transformation.

 Your educational experience at Claremont Lincoln University culminates in the Capstone Action Project.
 This self-directed project draws on your entire educational experience where you research, collaborate, design, and implement high-impact strategies in a action plan for social change.

 When done right, online education can be an effective way for students to learn from each other and directly apply course materials to their current work.
 The M.A. in Interfaith Action curriculum was specifically designed to be online in order to maximize collaboration from a global student population, allow students to remain in their communities and decrease the cost of education.